IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_cluster_worker_pool.rst

     The flavor defines the amount of virtual CPU, memory, and disk space that is set up in each worker node

+  isolation (False, str, None)
+    None

   disk_encryption (False, bool, None)
     Disk encryption for worker node

+  entitlement (False, str, None)
+    None

-  worker_pool_labels (False, dict, None)
+  operating_system (False, str, None)
+    Operating system of the worker pool.
+Options are REDHAT_7_64, REDHAT_8_64, or RHCOS.

+  name (True, str, None)
-    Labels on all the workers in the worker pool
+    (Required for new resource) The name for the worker pool

-  host_labels (False, list, None)
-    Labels that describe a Satellite host
+  cluster (True, str, None)
+    (Required for new resource) The unique name for the new IBM Cloud Satellite cluster

   id (False, str, None)